RAISE General Information

 The data used and an explanation of the methodology can be found below:

-The second Call for Locality led Projects opened on 19 March 2026 and will close 29 April 2026 at 12 noon.
+A second call for RAISE Locality Led Projects was issued on 19 March 2026 and closed on 29 April 2026.

-Information provided in Locality Led Proposals will be assessed and scored by an Assessment Panel in April/May 2026.
+Information provided is now being assessed and scored by an Assessment Panel.

 - RAISE Assessment Panel Scoring Guidance